 This same recipe can be made in the oven, which simplifies the recipe even more.
 Check out this Oven Baked Chicken and Vegetables recipe.

-This baked Chicken Fingers recipe is super simple and made completely Paleo with healthy ingredients.
+Want more chicken recipes, check out these Chicken Fingers made completely Paleo with healthy ingredients.